-Delivery of Gavi’s mandate—saving children’s lives through equitable access to vaccines—requires both access to the physical product (vaccines) and effective platforms to ensure those vaccines reach their target populations (as well as, of course, adequate demand).
+Delivery of Gavi’s mandate—saving children’s lives through equitable access to vaccines—requires both access to vaccines and effective platforms to deliver vaccines to target populations.
 Broadly, investments to improve these platforms fall into two categories: upstream assistance for procurement and product selection, and downstream support for vaccine delivery.
 Gavi has historically approached the second category under the auspices of health systems strengthening (HSS) and through technical assistance.

 In this note, we highlight the results of Gavi HSS evaluations, how Gavi has responded to identified challenges and limitations in the HSS proposal and implementation process, and what options are available to enhance the effectiveness of HSS support for Gavi’s core mandate.
 We also discuss the importance of 4G (Gavi, the Global Fund, the Global Financing Facility, and the World Bank Group) collaboration.

 HSS Support in Practice: An Ever-Moving Target